PhoenixPlexCode/PhoenixAdult.bundle/README.md

 - GloryholeSecrets only searches by their video title, and their title is very structured and limited.
 Best to just search for girl's first name only e.g. "GloryholeSecrets - Rachele"

 ## Change Log/Updates
+- 2019-02-22 8:00AM CST - Couple of Nubiles updates and bugfixes
-- 2019-02-21 1:00PM CST - Added Nubiles-Porn Network, Nubiles.net, Nubilefilms
+- 2019-02-21 1:00PM CST - Added Nubiles-Porn Network, Nubiles.net, Nubilefilms (Thanks b0nensfw!)
+- 2019-02-21 9:00AM CST - Added FakeHub support (except Female Fake Taxi, the information just isn't there)
 - 2019-02-17 1:45PM CST - Decompressed GammaEnt search strings in init to make searching faster, bugfixes for Mile High Media and Fame Digital
 - 2019-02-13 10:00AM CST - Bugfixes for GammaEnt, specifically relating to 21Sextury channels
 - 2019-02-12 11:00AM CST - Bugfixes to GammaEnt and beta.Blacked code.
 I think the beta.blacked redesign might be fully live now...